 Based on the large surface area covered with surface active groups available for inter- and intra- molecular hydrogen bonds, MFC can provide a viable alternative to fumed silica.
 In many cases at lower usage levels.
 Moreover, the differences in physical network properties of the two materials may lead to new and exciting discoveries, such as new properties of the cured end products not discussed here.
 In cosmetics, as for fumed silica, a matting effect (leading to, for instance, soft focus effect) is also demonstrated for MFC (see our previous blog post on cosmetic applications of MFC); How will the MFC texture influence other application properties, such as for instance skin feel?
 The bottom line is, in several applications: MFC offers a natural and environmentally friendly alternative to fumed silica.
 The innovation opportunities are in your hands.

 Synnøve Holtan has worked with microfibrillated cellulose MFC since 2005 and has developed an in-depth understanding of the product characteristics, as well as production processes and application innovation.
-As a research scientist at Borregaard she focuses on the analyses and performance of Exilva in industrial applications, such as coatings and adhesives.
+As a senior scientist at Borregaard she focuses on the analyses and performance of Exilva in industrial applications, such as coatings and adhesives.
 Synnøve has a PhD in biopolymer chemistry from the Norwegian University of Science and Technology.